davide-marino00/PBI_DOCS/refac.md

 			    0
 			)
 ```
 - **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'RReady_With_V_Z'.
-Here's a breakdown of what it does in simple business terms:
+Here's a simple breakdown of what it does:

 1. **Condition Check**: The expression checks two conditions:
-   - Whether the value of the column `[ReportReady]` is `TRUE`.
-This likely indicates that a report is ready for some action or review.
+   - It first checks if the value of the column `[ReportReady]` is `TRUE`.
+This means it is verifying if a report is ready.
-   - Whether the value in the column `vw_Timesheet[TimesheetCode]` is either "V" or "Z".
-These codes probably represent specific types of timesheets or statuses that are relevant to the business.
+   - It also checks if the value in the column `vw_Timesheet[TimesheetCode]` is either "V" or "Z".
+This means it is looking for specific codes that might indicate a certain type of timesheet.

 2. **Output Values**:
    - If either of the conditions is met (i.e., if the report is ready or if the timesheet code is "V" or "Z"), the expression returns a value of `1`.
-This could signify that the item is considered "ready" or meets certain criteria for further processing.
+This can be interpreted as a positive indicator that the item is ready or relevant.
-   - If neither condition is met, it returns a value of `0`, indicating that the item does not meet the criteria.
+   - If neither condition is met, it returns a value of `0`.
+This indicates that the item is not ready or does not meet the specified criteria.

-3. **Purpose**: The overall purpose of this calculated column is to flag records as either "ready" (1) or "not ready" (0) based on the specified conditions.
-This can help in filtering or analyzing data later on, allowing users to quickly identify which records are ready for action based on the report status or specific timesheet codes.
+**In summary**, this DAX expression effectively flags records as "ready" (1) if the report is ready or if the timesheet code is "V" or "Z".
+If neither condition is true, it flags them as "not ready" (0).
+This can help in filtering or analyzing data based on readiness or specific timesheet codes.

-In summary, this DAX expression helps in determining if a record is ready for further processing based on specific criteria related to report readiness and timesheet codes.

 ##### Measures